jackyzha0/quartz/content/notes/COSC 202 Jet Hughes.md

 - Quality control/testing
 - Developer

-These roles are complementary because the person in the quality control role, helps the developer to write better code, by identifying bugs and any obscure or unecessarily complicated c
+These roles are complementary because the person in the quality control role, helps the developer to write better code, by identifying bugs and any obscure or unecessarily complicated or bad code.

 b)
-- It can help to reduce errors via quality control and code review
+- It can help to reduce errors and produce 'cleaner' code via e.g., code reviews by peers
 - It can help to speed up development because two people will (usually) be faster than one